-The Last Supper is the ultimate revelation of God’s redeeming love for man, of love as the very essence of salvation.
-Also, by washing His disciples’ feet, Jesus wants to teach them that they need to be humble, in order to serve their fellow man with love.
+The Last Supper is the ultimate revelation of God’s redeeming love for mankind, of love as the very essence of salvation.
+Also, by the washing of His disciples’ feet, Jesus wants to teach them that they must be humble, in order to serve their fellow man with love.

-While the disciples were enlightened at the washing of their feet before the supper, the betraying Judas was darkened by the disease of avarice.
+While the disciples were enlightened at the washing of their feet before the Supper, the betrayer Judas was darkened by the sickness of avarice.
 Jesus knew he would be betrayed, but he was to forgive Judas, because the forgiveness of sinners is a major part of the Christian faith.

 After Judas had left, Jesus handed the Sacrament of the Eucharist to his disciples.

-In the evening, anticipating the Matins of Friday morning, the Holy Passion service is one of the most crucial and longest in the Holy Week.
-The reading of the Twelve Gospels is conducted.
-In these readings Christ’s last instructions to his disciples are presented, as well as the prophecy of the drama of the Cross, Christ’s prayer, and his new commandment.
+In these Gospels, Christ’s last instructions to his disciples are presented, as well as the prophecy of the drama of the Cross, Christ’s prayers, and the issuance of His new commandment.

-Holy Thursday is the day that Greek housewives dye the Easter eggs.
+Holy Thursday is the day o which Greek people dye their Easter eggs.
 The eggs are mostly dyed red to symbolize the blood of Christ.
-Through the years, easter eggs are also dyed in different colors and have decorations like stamps or drawings for children.
+Through the years, the Easter eggs have also been seen dyed in different colors and have decorations lsuch as stamps or drawings for children.